mdeguzis/RetroRig/README.md

 * Gamepad select menu
 * Resolution presets/custom selection for emulators that support it
 * Preset Controller mappings for supported gamepads
-* Save state, load state, exit emulators with gamepad (pcsx, pcsx2 have issues currently)
+* Save state, load state, exit emulators with gamepad
 * A cobbled together "first run" state of RCB with a blank games database and pre-set configs
 * Functions to update git repo, emulator binaries, upgrade system and more
 * MAME offline scrapper system built in (artwork almost ready)